wangbenchi/Shared_data/README.md

 ## Project 8
 Code4figures.zip is the code used for the paper, recently accepted in NHB, "Neural evidence for attentional capture by salient distractors"

+## Recent submission to NI, we met a trouble in uploading the data, if you need it, contact me directly.